 Postpartum depression can happen to any mother.
-But just like other mental illnesses, postpartum depression still has a stigma around it, and does not get near the discussion it warrants.
+But just like other mental illnesses according to the experts from fort lauderdale alcohol detox, postpartum depression still has a stigma around it, and does not get near the discussion it warrants.
 So if you find yourself also suffering from postpartum depression, I urge you to get help.
 Luckily, there are ways to treat postpartum depression naturally and without drugs.

 Is it Just The Baby Blues?

 Many new mothers have the “baby blues” after childbirth.
 This is characterized as crying, mood swings, anxiety and difficulty sleeping according to the Mayo Clinic.
 Symptoms typically begin within a few short days after delivery, and can last around two weeks.
 The key here is that these feelings go away fairly quickly.

 Or is it Postpartum Depression?

 Sometimes symptoms may start off more subtly and be mistaken for the baby blues.
 But if the funk you are in becomes more intense and lasts longer, you may have postpartum depression.
 Symptoms begin within the first couple weeks after birth, but may begin as late as six months according to the Mayo Clinic.
 My symptoms appeared days after delivery.

 • Excessive crying

 • Difficulty bonding with your baby